wisdom209/Devops_Projects/Docker/docker-circleci-pipeline/README.md

-# CI/CD Pipeline using Docker and CircleCI
+# CI/CD DevOps Project

-## Description

-A simple CI/CD pipeline built using Docker, CircleCI, and GitHub.

-## Project Structure
+##  Overview

-* `config.yml`: The pipeline script
-* `README.md`: This file!
+- This project demonstrates a CI/CD pipeline using CircleCI for continuous integration and deployment, Docker for containerization, and  Render for hosting and serving the web service of a minimal flask app.

+- The pipeline automates testing, building, and deployment of the app.